Papahānaumokuākea Marine National Monument

-Photo: Swarm of fish
+Photo: Karen Bryan/Hawai’i Institute of Marine Biology, Reef fish

 Spotlight on Papahānaumokuākea National Monument